Skip to main content

 5. Create a Gateway object

-1. Create a yaml file with a manifest for the Gateway object.
+1. Create a YAML file with the manifest for the Gateway object.

 Gateway manifest example: